xkisxk/tp/docs/DeveloperGuide.md

 ### Move

 ![](assets/moveCardCommandSeqDiagram.png)

-This subsection provides details on the implementation of the `moveCardCommand'.
+This subsection provides details on the implementation of the `moveCardCommand`.
 This command enables moving of a card in a deck the user is currently in to another deck.

 By entering the edit command in the `InnerParser` class, an `MoveCardCommand` object is created and its constructor is